Schematic representation of protocol for analyses

 Stacked bar graphs of ProbeSeq analysis.
 Relative proportions and comparisons of bacterial taxa can be seen at a glance.

-For final analyses, % frequency data can be incorporated in any number of statistical packages, such as the R project, MeV, SAS, and QIIME.
+For final analyses, % frequency data could be incorporated in any number of statistical packages, such as the R project, MeV, SAS, and QIIME.
 In a simple example shown below, 16S rRNA profiling data from clinical samples compared 5 periodontally healthy subjects with 5 periodontitis.
 Data were incorporated into QIIME to produce bubble graphs (PCA plots).
 These graphs differentiated the healthy profiles from the disease profiles.
 In addition, the relative abundance of specific species can be indicated by the size of the spot.